 An illustrated chronological story about how Canon autofocus systems and viewfinders went from a single AF point (1987) to 191 AF points (2020).

 This was the first AF system that offered AF points above and below the center AF point.
-As it is used on APS-C cameras, viewfinder coverage is fairly large.
+The illustration shows the viewfinder coverage offered by an APS-C camera.
+The coverage is smaller on a 35mm film camera.

 This was the first AF sensor that had a different chip package than the previous BASIS chips.
 For this new design, Canon embedded the active area inside a completely rectangular substrate and added transparent optical polymer on top.
 The active area accommodates eight detector pairs (black stripes in the illustration) as well as signal processing and amplifier circuitry surrounding the actual detectors.